 If you would like your Nevada LLC to automatically shut down (dissolve/dissolution) on a specific date in the future, you can enter that date here.

-Most of our readers prefer their Nevada LLC have a perpetual existence and they leave this field blank.
+Most of our readers prefer their Nevada LLC to have a perpetual existence and they leave this field blank.

 Review your Nevada LLC name:

-You’ll see your complete LLC name the next page.
+You’ll see your complete LLC name on the next page.
 Make sure the spelling is correct before proceeding.

 You’ll see a note that the Nevada Secretary of State converts your LLC name to ALL CAPITAL LETTERS.
 This is just so they can “normalize” their records.
 However, after your LLC is approved, you can use any capitalization format you’d like (lowercase words, CAPITAL LETTERS, or Capitalized Text).